TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/_posts/2017-09-29-Data-Wrangling.md

 ### Woring with time

-The Epoch in UNIX system is `January 1st, 1970`
+The Epoch in UNIX system is `January 1st, 1970` midnight.
+On other systems use the command `time.gmtime(0)` to find out to discover the date of the Epoch.